 [Animation] Hayao Miyazaki: The Godfather of Studio Ghibli

-The most legendary and influential figure in the world of contemporary animation whose magnificent artistry and immense creativity has enthralled and enriched my imagination more than any other filmmaker alive today.
+Take a journey into the creative universe of Hayao Miyazaki, the most beloved and influential figure in the world of contemporary animation.
+The legendary Japanese filmmaker whose magnificent artistry and immense creativity has enthralled and enriched our imaginations for decades.

-In his native land of Japan, Hayao Miyazaki is considered as a national treasure, and across the world he is universally regarded to be one of the most original and iconic animation director to ever work within the medium.
-Over an impressive career spanning nearly half a century, the sheer magnitude of this man's creativity, originality, sensitivity and proficient dexterity as an artist has blessed the world, in my opinion, with some of the most visually unique, ingenious and truly organic animated feature masterpieces in cinema history.
+In his native land of Japan, Hayao Miyazaki is considered as a national treasure, and across the world he is regarded to be one of the most original and iconic animation directors to ever work within the medium.
+Over an impressive career spanning nearly half a century, the sheer magnitude of this man's creativity, originality, sensitivity and proficient dexterity as an artist has blessed the world with some of the most visually unique and ingenious animated feature masterpieces in cinema history.

-Miyazaki's naturalistic art style and spectacular storytelling revolutionised the animation industry forever, inspiring filmmakers and creatives all across the world, including John Lasseter, Shigeru Miyamoto, George Lucas, Guillermo del Toro, Steven Spielberg, and the mighty Akira Kurosawa.
+Miyazaki's naturalistic art style and spectacular storytelling has revolutionised the animation industry forever, inspiring filmmakers and creatives all across the world, including John Lasseter, Shigeru Miyamoto, George Lucas, Guillermo del Toro, Steven Spielberg, and Akira Kurosawa.

 The most instantly recognisable aspect of Miyazaki's work is his extremely distinctive art style and masterful drawing abilities.
 Miyazaki first began his career as a manga artist and was heavily influenced by a style known as Gekiga, a form of manga illustration adopted for more serious storytelling, which produced much more realistic and dramatic drawings.

-Miyazaki's films are created using traditional hand drawn animation, much of his artwork is done using luscious water colours and he rarely resorts to using computer generated imagery.
-In his earlier years as an animator, Miyazaki would normally hand paint every single frame for his films, but as the auteur grew older he chose to delegate some of the tremendous workload amongst trustworthy and capable animators at Studio Ghibli.
+The auteur's films are created using traditional hand drawn animation, much of his artwork is done using luscious water colours and he rarely resorts to using computer generated imagery.
+In his earlier years as an illustrator and animator, Miyazaki would tend to hand paint every single frame for his films, but as the director grew older he chose to delegate some of the tremendous workload amongst trustworthy and capable animators at Studio Ghibli.

-Miyazaki personally hand crafts every single storyboard image for his films and every piece of the concept artwork by hand, on top of that he also draws up to seventy percent (or more) of his film's individual keyframes.
+The meticulous Miyazaki always intricately hand crafts every single storyboard image for his films and every piece of the concept artwork by hand, on top of that he also draws up to seventy percent (or more) of his film's individual keyframes.
 In the case of Princess Mononoke, not only did Miyazaki review all of the 144,000 keyframes featured in the film, but he's also estimated to have personally redrawn 80,000 of them himself.

 Miyazaki takes a firm leading role on all of his film projects, serving as director, producer, screenwriter and head animator during the entire production.
 Miyazaki's films start their production without a script, they begin as a simple idea or a concept that the story is based upon which is gradually developed over time as the drawings progress into a narrative.